TUI Design

 Reusable Component Catalog

-Reusable TUI widgets live first in crates/jackin-tui/src/components/.
-Surface-local widgets should live under the owning surface's src/tui/components/.
-The root console still has the transitional op-picker adapter in src/console/tui/op_picker/; it remains the valid current owner until migrated, but that path is not the target structure for new canonical component work.
+Reusable neutral TUI widgets live first in TermRock.
+Product-local widgets live under the owning surface's src/tui/components/.
+Console adapter modules may own runner wiring, cache binding, and service execution, but they are not homes for new canonical component patterns.
 Use this table to identify the right component before writing new code or moving an existing widget.

 ComponentModuleWhat it providesWhen to use